ENERGY STAR BENCHMARKING

 If you wish to know about how to pile up alongside similar services throughout the nation that is similar in operation to yours.

 There’s a key: EPA’s 1 – 100 ENERGY STAR score.
 It’s obtainable for 21 different kinds of services.

 Benchmarking adds value to your business

-Even if your building isn’t eligible to be certified as ENERGY STAR, benchmarking still adds value.
-In fact, buildings that consistently benchmark energy use save an average of 2.4 percent per year.
-These findings from EPA’s Data Trends series are based on data from more than 100,000 buildings that benchmarked energy use in ENERGY STAR Portfolio Manager.
+Even if your building isn’t qualified for ENERGY STAR certification, benchmarking still adds value.
+Indeed, buildings that constantly benchmark energy use save an average of 2.4%/ year.
+These outcomes from EPA’s Data Trends series from more than 100,000 buildings that benchmarked energy use in ENERGY STAR Portfolio Manager.